siddhi-1234/Grocery_Store/README.md

  6. Create root style which will be aplicable to whole index.html file and declare variables using --
  7. Now create icons for search,shopping in navbar and style them
  8. Create cart for shopping and style it
+ 9. Now create login form for user icon in navbar